RadinaAvramova/project_ai_summarizer/readme.md

 👉 **Advanced RTK Query API Requests**: Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making API requests.
 These requests fire conditionally based on specific criteria, optimizing data fetching and management.

-and many more, including code architecture and reusability

 ## <a name="quick-start">🤸 Quick Start</a>

 Follow these steps to set up the project locally on your machine.